odin-lang/odin-lang.org/content/docs/overview.md

 }
 ```

-Use the `odin run` command to compile the `.odin` file to an executable and run it:
+Use the `run` command to compile the `.odin` file to an executable and run it:

 ```
 odin run hellope.odin
 ```

-Or use the `odin build` command to compile without running the executable after:
+Or use the `build` command to compile without running the executable after:

 ```
 odin build hellope.odin